fergusonrae/num_to_english/README.md

 ## To Run
 Easiest way to build and run the project is using pynt.
-To install, do `pip install pynt` in your local environment.
+To install, do `pip install -r requirements_user.txt` in your local environment.

 To use pynt commands, navigate to the directory with build.py (`cd <PROJECT_ROOT>/num_to_english`).